ndless-nspire/nsptools-history/Ndless/trunk/Ndless-SDK/emu_resources/_ReadMe.txt

 2) Drop it in this directory [emu_resources]

-3) Open it with 7-Zip (http://www.7-zip.org/download.html), and extact
-   boot2.img to this directory [emu_resources]

-4) Use PolyDumper to dump your TI-Nspire CX boot1 image:
+3) Use PolyDumper to dump your TI-Nspire CX boot1 and boot2 images:
    a) Install Ndless on your TI-Nspire CX
    b) Transfer the file emu_resources/polydumper/polydumper_3.1.tns to your
       TI-Nspire CX
    c) Run polydumper_3.1.tns

-   d) Transfer the file boot1.img.tns produced by PolyDumper from your
-      TI-Nspire CX to the directory [emu_resources] on the computer side (Note: boot2.img.tns produced by PolyDumper cannot be used as is.
+4) Transfer the files boot1.img.tns and boot2.img.tns produced by PolyDumper from your TI-Nspire CX to the directory emu_resources/ on the computer side
-	  The extracted version must be used.)

 5) Set up the NAND image from the NdlessEditor with Tools > 'Run the TI- Nspire emulator'.
 Let the OS reboot, then press 'I' when asked.
 The OS will install and boot up.